googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.AspNetCore/docs/index.md

 will be written to the given text writer.

-Please note that since this is a Google Logger diagnostics feature, we don't respect settings for exception handling, i.e. we propogate any exception thrown while writing the URL to the given text writer so you know what might be happening.
+Please note that since this is a Google Logger diagnostics feature, we don't respect settings for exception handling, i.e. we propagate any exception thrown while writing the URL to the given text writer so you know what might be happening.
 This feature should only be activated as a one off, if you are having trouble trying to find your logs in the GCP Console, and not as a permanent feature in production code.
 To deactivate this feature simply stop passing a `System.IO.TextWriter` as part of the options when creating a Google Logger.